wesley-ruedebusch/Sprint-Challenge-Authentication/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 - [ ] What is the purpose of using _sessions_?
+        Allows server to hold information for the client and provides persistent data across requests.
 - [ ] What does bcrypt do to help us store passwords in a secure manner.
+        Bcrypt hashes the password to improve password security
 - [ ] What does bcrypt do to slow down attackers?
+        Hashs the password multiple times making it harder to piece together.

-- [ ] What are the three parts of the JSON Web Token?
+- [ ] What are the three parts of the JSON Web Token? header, payload, signature
 ## Minimum Viable Product

 Implement an User Authentication System.
 Hash user's passwords before saving them to the database.
 Use `JSON Web Tokens` or `Sessions and Cookies` to persist authentication across requests.